How to get a VoIP number fast – Try for free

 Quo also supports toll-free numbers, so you can build an international and local presence while reaping the benefits of VoIP.

-5 of the best VoIP number providers
+5 Best VoIP number providers

 Not all VoIP number providers offer the same features, pricing, or flexibility.
 To help you choose the right fit, we’ve rounded up five of the best options for small businesses, including what each one does well and where it may fall short.